 The financial highlights table is intended to help you understand the Fund's financial performance.
-The information has been derived from the Fund's financial statements, which have been audited by [], an independent registered public accounting firm, whose report, along with this information and additional Fund performance and portfolio information, appears in the Fund's Annual Report dated October 31, 2018.
+The information for the year ended October 31, 2018 and the period from July 12, 2017 to October 31, 2017 has been derived from the Fund's financial statements, which have been audited by Ernst & Young LLP, an independent registered public accounting firm, whose report, along with this information and additional Fund performance and portfolio information, appears in the Fund's Annual Report dated October 31, 2018.
+The information for the most recent six month period is derived from the Fund's Semi-Annual Report dated April 30, 2019 and is unaudited.
 To request the Fund's Annual or Semi-Annual Report, please call 888-729-4266.

-The table below sets forth financial data for one Class I Share throughout the period presented.
+The table below sets forth financial data for one Class I Share throughout the periods presented.
 The results are for a share class of the Fund that is not offered in the prospectus.
 Class U would have had substantially similar results because the shares are invested in the same portfolio of securities, and the results would differ only to the extent that the classes do not have the same expenses.
 Because Class U Shares have only recently commenced investment operations, no financial highlights are available for this share class at this time.
 In the future, financial highlights for Class U Shares will be presented in this section of the prospectus.